artyrambles/rmmv/README.md

 - if the state is removed once the actor is fully healed

 There is also an optional functionality to show a popup everytime the healing happens.
 (Requires Mr. Trivel's popups plugin.)

+### Arty_PostBattleCommonEvent.js
+This plugin lets you define a Common Event that will be run once the battle is over for every outcome of a battle - defeat, victory, escape/abort.
+You can also define a common event that runs after every battle, no matter the outcome.